Glass Garage Doors

 Can You Add An Entry Door To A Glass Garage Door?

 Yes, we call them pass-through garage doors.
 We offer glass garage doors with ADA compliant pass-through doors.
 The other option is a 4” step over the pass-through door.
 This allows for entry in and out, and you can even open the overhead garage door to allow for indoor/outdoor space utilization.
+Clear garage doors are an especially popular choice for these this type of entry door.

 What Happens If The Glass Breaks On A Glass Garage Door?